 All children under 8 years of age must be in a properly-used child passenger restraint system, either a car seat or a booster appropriate for the child's height and weight.
 If the child is taller than four feet, nine inches, however, he or she can simply use a seat belt regardless of age.
 Also, just because your child is older than 8 doesn't mean you have to remove the booster.
 If he or she is small, for example, the seat belt may not offer the best protection against injury without a booster.

-Obviously, the rules don't extend to school buses, and there is an exception that only applies to children seated behind the driver in church vans and licensed child care facility vans.
+Car seat rules don't extend to school buses, but there is an additional exception that only applies to children seated behind the driver in church vans and licensed child care facility vans.
 You can read the exact language of the law on the state of Oklahoma's website.

-For the little ones, it should face the rear, but you can turn it around when they get a bit older.
+For the little ones, car seats should face the rear, but you can turn it around when they get a bit older.

 Oklahoma law states that all children under the age of 2 be in a rear-facing car seat.
 From ages 2-4, kids can face the front in their car seats.